WATCH NOW: Touring the River Valley: Great River Bluffs State Park

 No opportunities were available to buy land at its original designated location, the DNR shared.

-So, in a decision that would land the park in what is now known as the Richard J. Dorer Memorial Hardwood State Forest, the park was moved to its current location in 1971, as the DNR Forestry Division already owned about 1,000 acres there, the DNR shared.
+So, in a decision that would land the park in what is now known as the Richard J. Dorer Memorial Hardwood State Forest, the park was moved to its current location in 1971, as the DNR Forestry Division already owned about 1,000 acres there.

 The current park was opened in 1976.